Xtra-Computing/Awesome-Literature-ILoGs/README.md

 # Acknowledgements
-This page is contributed and maintained by Zemin Liu (zeminliu@nus.edu.sg), Yuan Li (xxxx), and Nan Chen (xxxx).
+This page is contributed and maintained by Zemin Liu (zeminliu@nus.edu.sg), Yuan Li (li.yuan@nus.edu.sg), and Nan Chen (nanchen@nus.edu.sg).
 If you have any suggestions or questions, please feel free to contact us.